 D.XIV

-Little is known what Fokker had in mind with the D.XIV, developed in 1925 from the V.25.
+Little is known about Fokker's intentions for the D.XIV, developed from the V.25, in 1925.

-There was no specific request from an Air Force for this experimental fighter, designed as a low-decker.
+There was no specific demand from any air force for this experimental fighter designed as a low-wing aircraft.

-With its 590 hp Hispano Suiza engine, the D.XIV was able to reach a maximum speed of 274 km / h.
+With its 590 hp Hispano-Suiza engine, the D.XIV could reach a top speed of 274 km/h.

-The aircraft had serious stability problems, as a result of which it crashed on 3 October 1925 during a demonstration flight at Schiphol Airport due to severe wing vibrations.
+The aircraft suffered serious stability problems, which led to its crash during a demonstration flight at Schiphol on October 3, 1925, due to severe wing vibrations.

 The D.XIV could be equipped with armament.